API Reference

 Raises:

-ValueError – If the geohash is not a string, is empty, or contains invalid characters.
+ValueError – If the geohash is not a string, is not between 1 and 12 characters, or contains invalid characters.

 Data Types